orbitalimpact/hipmost/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hipmost.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Ruby code of conduct.](https://www.ruby-lang.org/en/conduct/)

 ## License